orenbenkiki/dynamake/README.rst

 ``DynaConf.yaml`` file is modified, an action will only be rebuilt if its effective parameter values have changed.

-The paths: to the generated configuration files are similar to the path to the persistent state
+The paths to the generated configuration files are similar to the path to the persistent state
 files: ``.dynamake/step_name.config.yaml`` or
 ``.dynamake/step_name/param=value&param=value.config.yaml``.
 Thus, if for some reason you want to avoid all persistent state, you should not use this functionality.